 You know, for example, that a Singapore issued ten-dollar note is going to store more or less S$10 of value, whether you keep it for one week or one month.
 The same is true with Bitcoin.
 However, Bitcoin is admittedly more volatile, as its value can increase or decrease quickly.

-(Some people would point out that’s true with all forms of money, including the Singapore dollar.
-Currency fluctuations happen all the time.
+(Some people would point out that this is true for all forms of money, including the Singapore dollar.
+Currency fluctuations happen all the time – the most extreme case in recent history is the massive devaluation of the Venezuelan bolivar in 2018.
 That’s why these people prefer to invest in assets like gold, which they see as a more stable store of value).

 The current incarnation of money – which is changing from bits of paper to digital ones-and-zeroes online – is just the most practically accepted form.